-- (1) This Subdivision applies if - the chief executive officer does not have confidence in a custodial officer's suitability to continue as a custodial officer: and - the chief executive officer (b) - decides not to take, or continue to take, disciplinary proceedings referred to in section 11(1b)(b) against a custodial officer; and - (ii) decides instead to take removal action in relation to the custodial officer. - If regulations are made under section 11(1C), this Subdivision applies despite the Public Sector Management Act 1994 section 76(2).
+- (1) This Subdivision applies if - (a) the chief executive officer does not have confidence in a custodial officer's suitability to continue as a custodial officer; and - (b) the chief executive officer - (i) decides not to take, or continue to take, disciplinary proceedings referred to in section 11(1b)(b) against a custodial officer; and - (ii) decides instead to take removal action in relation to the custodial officer. - (2) If regulations are made under section 11(1C), this Subdivision applies despite the Public Sector Management Act 1994 section 76(2).